Categories

 Do you need an affordable way to improve your brand today?

-Because we know that not everyone needs or can afford our full process, we created a guided tutorial package for building your own Brand Pyramid.
-Visit this page to learn more and download the first video for free.
+Because we know that not everyone needs or can afford our full process, we created a guided tutorial package for our foundational brand strategy tool: the Brand Pyramid.
+Watch the video for a preview.

-Illustration for Tronvig by Sage Einarsen
+Illustration above for Tronvig Group by Sage Einarsen

-1. Tracy Oats says:
+1. Ari-Veikko Anttiroiko says:

-2. Well, just to challenge the standard view a bit: what if the idea that branding precedes marketing comes from a too narrow view of marketing?
+Well, just to challenge the standard view a bit: what if the idea that branding precedes marketing comes from a too narrow view of marketing?
 If marketing is seen from the point of view of old-fashioned production or selling orientation, it certainly looks as if branding is the heart of everything, and marketing is just about ‘selling techniques’.
 But marketing has been developed also as a strategic tool, which is itself at the very core of the entire business strategy.
 How can branding suddenly take its place?

 As I started to develop city marketing in the 1980s, when branding was not developed at all in this particular area, I seem to have developed a different view than those who see marketing as just a tool for branding.